JohnCoene/fbadsinsightsr/README.md

 fbAdsInsightsR is an R package that allows fetching data from the [facebook Ads Insights API](https://developers.facebook.com/docs/marketing-api/insights/v2.6).
 **Now updated to Facebook Graph API v2.6!**

+#### Expiry

+v2.6 of the API, v3.0 of package, is valid until October 2016 after which you WILL run into issues with many calls, see [official changelog](https://developers.facebook.com/docs/marketing-api/changelog).

 ## Functions ##

 - OAuth